 The device is designed to be used with a wide variety of LC filters.
-Use as little output capacitance as possible to keep cost and size down.
-Choose the output capacitor(s), C{OUT} , with care because it directly affects the steady state output voltage ripple, loop stability and the voltage over/undershoot during load current transients.
+It is generally desired to use as little output capacitance as possible to keep cost and size down.
+The output capacitor (s), COUT, should be chosen with care since it directly affects the steady state output voltage ripple, loop stability and the voltage over/undershoot during load current transients.